mohanmca/professional_certification/aws/1_2_aws_lambda_anki.md

 ## AWS Lambda

 * Introduced in 2014
-* Event-driven servelss compute service
+* Event-driven serverless compute service

 ## What is AWS Lambda?